An anthology of interesting people, some known to me, others whom I’d have liked to know, and a few I’m pleased simply to have discovered……

 Of Dukes, Soviets and Suffragists: the unexpected life of Ruth Cavendish-Bentinck

 Ruth Cavendish-Bentinck was a most unlikely socialist and suffragist whose life reads like a Who’s Who of the late 19th/early 20th century.
 Her close friends were diverse, from George Bernard Shaw and Keir Hardy, to the Duke of Argyll and Edward VII’s mistress, Alice Keppel.
-She created the culturally-important Women’s Library, now part of the LSE.
+Her extensive collection of books, about and for women, formed the basis of the culturally-important Women’s Library, now part of the LSE.
 Ruth’s unusual parentage is also thought to have been an inspiration for Pygmalion.

 Ruth was the notably beautiful great-great-granddaughter of the playwright Richard Brinsley Sheridan.
 By marriage to Frederick Cavendish-Bentinck, from a family of dukes and other notables, she was related to Elizabeth Bowes Lyon (later Queen Elizabeth the Queen Mother), and today to Timothy Bentinck, 12th Earl of Portland, better known as David Archer in The Archers.
 Ruth was also the mother of both the 8th and 9th (the last) Dukes of Portland.